sebastianiorga/testing/debugging.md

 ##Tenth error(sort of)

-Basically `http://localhost:3000/edit/asd` hits `Effective::RegionsController#edit` then gets redirected and processed by `PagesController#show`.
-However `http://localhost:3000/1?edit=true` or `http://localhost:3000/edit/1` work just fine and the region updates etc. So my hacky way of overriding `effective_slugs` is what's causing the problem.
+~~Basically `http://localhost:3000/edit/asd` hits `Effective::RegionsController#edit` then gets redirected and processed by `PagesController#show`.
+However `http://localhost:3000/1?edit=true` or `http://localhost:3000/edit/1` work just fine and the region updates etc. So my hacky way of overriding `effective_slugs` is what's causing the problem.~~

-Ahh, the parameterized url is meant to just hit the pages controller.
+~~Ahh, the parameterized url is meant to just hit the pages controller.
 But `http://localhost:3000/asd?edit=true` also doesn't manage to load the ckeditor stuff.
-What's up with that?
+What's up with that?~~

+The page with slug 'asd' didn't exist anymore and I was just reloading the wrong page.

 Interlude: We need to [strong_paramaterize the effective_menus params](https://github.com/sebastianiorga/effective_regions/commit/5b2c5af31b0a29da81dfbd7721aa1b580e39a529).
 Now we can save menus.
 (Assuming we visit on non-slugged path).

 Continuing: Hmmm.
 One of the pages didn't trigger the region editor.
 Heisenbug.
 Deleted it and all other pages + menus work fine.

+###Last quibble

-Last quibble: reloading `http://localhost:3000/worids-ofas?exit=%2Fadmin%2Fpages%2Fworids-ofas%2Fedit` breaks the CKEditor exit button.
+Reloading the ckeditor page, `http://localhost:3000/worids-ofas?exit=%2Fadmin%2Fpages%2Fworids-ofas%2Fedit`, breaks the CKEditor exit button.
 It correctly removes the edit=true param but does not return you to the admin page, even though if it was using the url it could.
 No idea what's going on there and it's now 7 hours from the start of this journey :D so maybe we'll look at it later.
 Oh to heck with it.

 So the problem looks to be that the exit param is [not actually being used](https://github.com/code-and-effect/effective_ckeditor/blob/master/app/assets/javascripts/ckeditor/plugins/effective_regions/plugin.js.coffee#L64).
 Instead a cookie is being used.
 Aha.
 OK.
 This was a tricksy one again.
 I kept bashing my head against Rails because the cookie always vanished after I reloaded the editing page.
 Wat?
 Always.
 Even if I set it in the PagesController right before the request.
 Wat?
 Then I do a quick sublime ctrl-shift-f for cookies in the effective_ckeditor fork.
 [Lo and behold](https://github.com/code-and-effect/effective_ckeditor/blob/master/app/assets/javascripts/effective_ckeditor/init.js.coffee#L22).
 Now what to do about that?
 Ended up just commenting out the line.
 Cookies bad, url params good.

+An alternative is to check that the page is actually being unloaded and not refreshed.
+But why?
+Can you reach the CKEditor page for a region without hitting the RegionController at least once?
+Yes.
+If you add ?edit=true.
+So maybe the cookie should be set in the PagesController.
+Or you know.
+Params > cookies.

 This was a lot of fun debugging :)